ShrikantUppin/ShrikantUppin/README.md

 I am currently working as a Technical Engineer (Data Science | Data Analysis) at <a href="https://www.ecolab.com/nalco-water" target="_blank"><strong>Nalco Water an ECOLAB Company</strong></a>.
 I come with an extensive experience of working with different technologies including Data Science, Machine Learning and Deep Learning, Data Analysis.

-In the past, I have worked with ExcelR Solutions and The Sparks Foundation as a Data Science Intern.
-I have also worked in mechanical industry as NPD Engineer, QA Engineer.

 ## What i am with:

 <strong>Languages:</strong> Python, R, SQL, HTML, CSS, JavaScript,